This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Spend a little time connecting with the special people in your life.
 Many of us don’t often tell people what they mean to us and this is a great time to do that!

 2. Make or repurpose a card

 You don’t need anything fancy.
-I have a lot of cardstock around, so I like to cut it to size and just use it as a notecard.
+Cut cardstock down to size and just use it as a notecard.
 You could also add a stamp, pattern, or calligraphy to class it up.
 The words are more important than the paper or decoration, so keep it simple!